actions-marketplace-validations/debianmaster_kubectl/README.md

-# Github Action for Kubernetes CLI
+# Github Action for Kubernetes CLI.
+[WIP do not use]

 This action provides `kubectl` for Github Actions.